+Racing Duo – What is the fastest strategy?
 Racing Duo in an endurance race may be one of the most fun and exciting racing categories.
 First, it is not as ‘suffery’ as solo racing!
-And second, racing with a team mate (and for a team) generates unparalleled amounts of motivation on course!
+And second, racing with a team-mate (and for a team) generates unparalleled amounts of motivation on course!
 With the right partner, you can keep each other fired up and motivated for the entire race.
 In a 24-hour race, that is a lot of good racing time!!

 The fastest strategy for racing Duo is to alternate single laps, rather than double laps.
 Racing double laps or more only makes sense when one team member is significantly stronger than the other.
 Alternating single laps allows frequent rests, avoids digging as deep into muscle glycogen stores, and allows for frequent opportunities to replenish muscle glycogen.
 Keeping muscle glycogen stores topped up equals keeping up speed on the course.

 When racing Duo in a 24-hour race it can be easy to forget that you will be pedaling for 12+ hours.
 This can tempt you into hammering out of the gate at cross-country pace.
 Cross country pace is exactly where you want to pace a 6-12-hour Duo race, but a 24-hour race must be paced more conservatively.
 Start a 24-hour Duo race at an aerobic pace.

 Warm up before your first lap on course.
 For all subsequent laps use the first few minutes on course to warm up to race pace.

 Time between laps is busy and goes by fast.
 Have a plan for what you need to do and be efficient.

 The very first thing you should do after your lap is look at your watch and set a time to return to the transition tent to wait for your next lap.
 Never, ever miss your teammate’s arrival!
 Wasted time in transition sucks big mojo out of your team!